morgen-peschke/parsed-attributes/README.md

 =================

 This grew out of a need to give structure to the data in HTTP requests and responses.
-Parsing it was easy enough, but I found myself duplicating a bunch of code.
+Parsing it was easy enough (Ruby has great gems), but I found myself duplicating a bunch of code to manage the raw and parsed data, exceptions and whatnot.

 This was how I fixed that problem.

 TL;DR
 -----